kubernetes-sigs/gateway-api/geps/gep-3388/index.md

 ## TLDR

-To allow configuration of a "retry budget" in HTTPRoute, to determine when to prevent additional client-side retries, by limiting the percentage of the active request load that may consist of retries, across all endpoints of a destination service.
+To allow configuration of a "retry budget" across all endpoints of a destination service, preventing additional client-side retries when the percentage of the active request load consisting of retries reaches a certain threshold.

 ## Goals